CosmWasm/docs-deprecated/docs/intro/composition.md

 ### Portability

 The same contract should run on two distinct blockchains, with differing custom modules, different versions of the Cosmos SDK, or ideally, even based on different frameworks (eg. running on Substrate).
+This should be possible when avoiding `Custom` messages, and checking the optional features one uses.
+The features are currently `staking`, which assumes a PoS system, and `iterator`, which assumes we can do prefix scans over the storage (ie. it is a Merkle **Tree**, not a Merkle **Trie**).

 ### Immutability